triton-inference-server/python_backend/README.md

       #   inputs=[<list of pb_utils.Tensor objects>],
       #   request_id="1", correlation_id=4, model_version=1, flags=0)

       # Execute the inference_request and wait for the response.
-You can set
-      # the exectuion timeout via the parameter 'execution_timeout' in
-      # microseconds.
-If the request times out, the request will respond with
-      # an error.
-The default of 'execution_timeout' is 0 which indicates that
-      # the request has no timeout.
+Here we are
+      # running a BLS request on a decoupled model, hence setting the parameter
+      # 'decoupled' to 'True'.
-      inference_responses = inference_request.stream_exec(execution_timeout=10)
+      inference_responses = inference_request.exec(
+        decoupled=True, execution_timeout=10)

       for inference_response in inference_responses:
         # Check if the inference response has an error